Millions of Shiite Muslims across the world commemorate the mourning day of Ashoura

 The commemoration in Iran also comes as Tehran prepares for the one-year anniversary of the death of Mahsa Amini.
 Her death launched protests nationwide in Iran that reportedly saw more than 500 protesters killed and some 20,000 others detained.
 Authorities have begun stepping up their enforcement of mandatory hijab, or headscarf, laws for women in recent weeks.

+“I don’t believe the religious observances will be affected (by the recent bombings), but the economic situation as a result of visitors coming from outside Syria may be affected,” Semaan said.
+“If this continues, if there were a third attack, there might be a very negative impact.”

+Iraq will see the main observance of the Ashoura on Saturday in Karbala, where hundreds of thousands are expected and many will rush toward the shrine to symbolize their desire to answer Hussein’s last cries for help in battle.
+Convoys of the faithful already had begun to arrive there.

-In Pakistan, authorities stepped up security as an Interior Ministry alert warned “terrorists” could target Ashoura processions in major cities.
+In Pakistan, authorities stepped up security as an Interior Ministry alert warned that “terrorists” could target Ashoura processions in major cities.
 The main Ashoura processions will be held in the eastern city of Lahore in the Punjab province, where thousands of police officers have been deployed.
-Processions also will be held in Karachi and elsewhere.
+There will also be processions in Karachi and elsewhere.

-Associated Press writers Munir Ahmed in Islamabad and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Abby Sewell in Baghdad, Anmar Khalil in Karbala, Iraq, Munir Ahmed in Islamabad and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.